 • Swap butter for margarine spread made from canola, sunflower or olive oil

 • Where possible, bake, roast or steam food instead of frying

 • Trim all visible fat from meat, remove the skin from chicken and try to avoid processed meat (e.g. sausages and salami)

 • Limit cakes, pastries, biscuits and high fat snack foods such as chips.
 Encourage kids to view these foods as a special occasion rather than everyday foods

 • Limit take away and fast food to a maximum of once per week

 How much unsaturated fat should I include in my child’s diet?

 Including small amounts of polyunsaturated and monounsaturated spreads and oils or small amounts of nuts and seeds can provide essential fatty acids and some fat-soluble vitamins.
-However, unsaturated fat are also high in kilojoules, so it is important to keep quantities small to balance with total energy needs.
+However, unsaturated fat is also high in energy (kilojoules), so it is important to keep quantities small to balance with total energy needs.
 For school-age children, the recommendation from the Australian Guide to Healthy Eating is as follows:

 • 2 serves (14-20g) per day for adolescents 14-18 years of age